 - Persuasion and Presence for Program and Project Managers

-- Managing Conflicts on Programs and Projects with Cultural and Emotional Intelligence
+- Managing Conflicts on Projects with Cultural and Emotional Intelligence

-- Designing Project Management Information Hubs for Program and Project Performance
+- Designing Project Information Hubs for Program and Project Performance

 All courses are asynchronous which allows students to sign up and start the courses when they want and at their own pace.
 Successful completion of all five courses, culminates in the issuance of a professional certificate for verified learners.